verifyica-team/verifyica/CONTRIBUTING.md

 ---

-Copyright (C) Verifyica project authors and contributors.
+Copyright 2024-present Verifyica project authors and contributors.
 All rights reserved.